Have you seen the following text on home appliances you’ve bought recently?

-Simply put, the warning means that the manufacturer believes that the product may contain any of the 800-plus chemicals that the state of California considers harmful.
-It does not mean that products thus labeled are necessarily harmful, or built in violation of any safety standard.
-Many of the chemicals that are included under the warning have been routinely used in many everyday items, such as drugs, dyes, food, additives, solvents, pesticides, etc. for years, all without documented harm.
+Simply put, the warning means that the manufacturer believes the product might contain any of the 800-plus chemicals that the State of California considers harmful.
+It does not mean that the labeled products themselves are necessarily harmful or are in violation of any safety standard.
+Many of the chemicals that are included under the warning have been routinely used in many everyday items -- such as drugs, dyes, food, additives, solvents, and pesticides -- for years, all without documented harm.

-While concerning, the label usually means that the manufacturer is exercising an ‘abundance of caution’ to inform their customers of the presence of any listed chemical.
+While concerning, the label usually means that the manufacturer is exercising an abundance of caution to inform its customers of the presence of any listed chemicals.
 Of course, you should still do your research and assure yourself of the brand’s commitment to your safety.

-I’m not a resident of California, why am I still seeing the warning label on the product I’ve purchased?
+I’m not a resident of California, so why am I still seeing the warning label on the product I purchased?

-Though the law only applies to the State of California, it can prove very costly, if not impossible, for manufacturers to ascertain where a unit may be shipped.
-Since most brands ship nationally, and the penalties for non-compliance to Proposition 65 are high, they label all products that qualify for the warning.
-There is no penalty for providing an unnecessary warning.
+Though the law only applies to California, it can prove very costly, if not impossible, for manufacturers to ascertain where a unit may be shipped.
+Since most brands ship nationally and the penalties for non-compliance to Proposition 65 are steep, they label all products that qualify for the warning (there is no penalty for providing an unnecessary warning).

 For more information visit: https://oehha.ca.gov/proposition-65/general-info/current-proposition-65-no-significant-risk-levels-nsrls-maximum and https://www.p65warnings.ca.gov/.